 | Caribbean | December holidays | September to November |

-You get:
+You also get:

-- Lower flight prices
+- lower flight prices,

 4. Pack Light and Avoid Baggage Fees